-However, a lot of the times, people don’t know how these graphic cards work, to begin with.
+However, a lot of the time, people don’t know how these graphic cards work, to begin with.
 This is strange; because on the one hand, you have such a complex component that allows you to handle complex tasks, as well as play games and do other tasks that are relying on the GPU, but at the same time, you have no idea how it works.

 For starters, the images you see on your monitor are made out of tiny dots that are pixels, and there are millions of them on a screen in this very instance.
-Your compute has to decide what needs to be done with all the pixels there are, just so it can finally create and display an image on your screen.
+Your computer has to decide what needs to be done with all the pixels there are, just so it can finally create and display an image on your screen.

 To properly do this, the computer needs a translator, which could take binary data from the CPU and turn it into the picture you see.
 Unless you have a built-in graphics card, all of this translation is done on an external GPU that you have installed on your PC.